 The origin of the term “twitcher” refers to the nervous, twitchy behavior of well known British birdwatcher Howard Medhurst, who frequently traveled long distances on short notice to see rare birds.
 The term came into common use for birders in the 1950s and 1960s as the popularity of birdwatching increased and individuals sought to outdo one another in the numbers of birds they had seen.

 Today the term twitcher is most popular in Britain and Europe, where it has fewer negative connotations.
-It is less frequently used to describe birders in North America or other parts of the world but is gaining more familiarity as competitive birding grows more popular through big day races and big year goals.
+It is less frequently used to describe birders in North America or other parts of the world, but is gaining more familiarity as competitive birding grows more popular through big day races and big year goals.
+Furthermore, as more young birders travel internationally to see more species, the word twitcher is continuing to spread.

 How Twitchers Bird